lazd/gulp-csslint/README.md

 ## Using reporters

 Several reporters come built-in to css-lint.
-To use one of these reporters, pass the name to `csslint.reporter`.
+To use one of these reporters, pass the name to `csslint.reporter`, along with an optional file path.
+If the file path is included, the report will be written to this location, instead of printed in the console.

 For a list of all reporters supported by `csslint`, see the [csslint wiki](https://github.com/CSSLint/csslint/wiki/Command-line-interface#--format).